Knysna Local Municipality

-Knysna Local Municipality (Knysna Munisipaliteit; uMasipala wase Knysna) is a municipality part of Garden Route District Municipality located in the Western Cape Province of South Africa. the population is 68,659.
+Knysna Municipality (Knysna Munisipaliteit; uMasipala wase Knysna) is a local municipality within the Garden Route District Municipality, in the Western Cape province of South Africa.
+As of 2022, its population is 96,055.
 Its municipal code is WC048.

 Geography

 The municipality covers an area of 1109 km2 between the Indian Ocean and the Outeniqua Mountains around the town of Knysna.
 It abuts on the George Municipality to the north and west, and on the Bitou Municipality to the east.

-According to the 2011 census the municipality has a population of 68,659 people in 21,893 households.
-Of this population, 40.9% describe themselves as "Coloured", 36.1% as "Black African", and 21.0% as "White".
-The first language of 51.2% of the population is Afrikaans, while 28.4% speak Xhosa and 15.4% speak English.
+Demographics

+According to the 2022 census, 96,055 people lived in the municipality, which had an average growth rate of 3.3% annually from 2011.
+The racial breakdown of the population was 41.3% "Black African," 34.8% "Coloured," and 21.8% "White."

 Most of the residents of the municipality live in the town of Knysna, which as of 2011 has a population of 51,078.
 Knysna is situated on the shores of the Knysna Lagoon; other coastal settlements are Sedgefield (pop.
 8,361) and Buffelsbaai (pop.
 71).
 Away from the coast are agricultural settlements at Rheenendal (pop.
 3,936) and Karatara (pop.
 880).